-Furthermore, the combined seismic and climatic influence could also explain the very different spatial landslide distribution characteristics of the 2010 and 2021 catalogues: the relative dispersion of landslides observed after the 2010 event could thus be partly related to the spatially highly variable effect of tropical storms and hurricanes on landslide activity (acting over a longer period, with an influence that could last over tens of years), partly overprinting the more concentrated seismic effect (resulting in clusters of mass movements near the seismic source zone).
-The same dispersion might also have been observed for the 2021 event if the central part of the seismically affected area had not been hit by that major climatic event just five years before - doubling the landslide concentration effect in that area (specifically for the 2021 event).
+(specifically for the 2021 event).
 However, we acknowledge that a quantification of these opposite effects of climatic events, both on landslide dispersion and on their concentration, requires a more detailed analysis.
-The latter should also include some studies focused on specific sites, by completing numerical simulations of mass movements affected by variable climatic (modelling changing groundwater level) and seismic influences (including the effect of rock structures and types of lithologies and morphologies on shaking polarization and amplification).
+The latter should also include some studies focused on specific sites, by completing numerical simulations of mass movements affected by variable climatic (modeling changing groundwater level) and seismic influences (including the effect of rock structures and types of lithologies and morphologies on shaking polarization and amplification).
 A related landslide spatial distribution analysis should then also consider the influence of extensive deforestation on slope destabilization, all over the country of Haiti.
-Actually, deforestation is responsible for the decrease of 90% of the primary forest over the last few tens of years, especially in the southern regions of Haiti where the two earthquake events had occurred (see Hedges et al., 2018).
+Actually, deforestation is responsible for the decrease of 90 % of the primary forest over the last few decades, especially in the southern regions of Haiti where the two earthquake events had occurred (see Hedges et al., 2018).
 As mostly shallow landslides occurred in 2010 and 2021, the effect of deforestation on the destabilization of shallow soils and weathered rock cover must be taken into consideration for landslide occurrence prediction.
-Such an extensive study would thus require the creation of an integrated seismotectonic-morpho-geological-climatic-soil cover model allowing us to fully understand changing landslide activity in Haiti - which is not the target of the present analysis (but will be partly approached in the follow-up paper).
+Such an extensive study would thus require the creation of an integrated seismotectonic-morpho-geological-climatic soil cover model allowing us to fully understand changing landslide activity in Haiti - which is not the target of the present analysis (but will be partly approached in the followup paper).

-5.4 Discussion about the regional seismic shaking influence on landslide distribution indeed be marked both by a lower shaking intensity (but showing values that are still larger than the threshold Ia values observed elsewhere for landslide occurrence) and lower landslide susceptibility (a result that still has to be published).
-In the annex (Fig. A1), we also present the shakemaps produced by the USGS for the two events, but we did not compare landslide distributions with these maps as the latter do not seem to be coherent with respect to each other, noting that much larger intensities would have been produced by the lower magnitude event of 2010.
-Actually, it should be considered that such maps are also influenced by regional site effects (mostly on flat areas) that are not really relevant for landslide trigger mechanisms, and are also depending on ground measurements of seismic intensity that had not been well constrained during the 2010 event due to missing seismic stations in Haiti at that time (a problem that starts to be solved now).
+5.4 Discussion about the regional seismic shaking influence on landslide distribution

+As for the climatic part, here, we only present regional data to outline some general seismic influences on landslide activity induced by the 2010 and 2021 earthquakes.
+Related maps (Fig. 8) show that the aforementioned gap of landslides between the areas affected by the earthquakes in 2010 and 2021 would indeed be marked both by a lower shaking intensity (but showing values that are still larger than the threshold Ia values observed elsewhere for landslide occurrence) and lower landslide susceptibility (a result that still has to be published).
+In the Appendix (Fig. A1), we also present the shakemaps produced by the USGS for the two events, but we did not compare landslide distributions with these maps as the latter do not seem to be coherent with respect to each other, noting that much larger intensities would have been produced by the lower magnitude event of 2010.
+Actually, it should be considered that such maps are also influenced by regional site effects (mostly on flat areas) that are not really relevant for landslide trigger mechanisms and are also depending on ground measurements of seismic intensity that had not been well constrained during the 2010 event due to missing seismic stations in Haiti at that time (a problem that starts to be solved now).